YehaoCheng/sky-distribution-of-galaxy/README.md

 The first folders are named in angular resolutions of grids.
 We could chose the proper angular resolution according to the FoV of telescope.
-Both the MASS and SFR folders contain data based on equatorial coordinate.
+Both the MASS and SFR folders contain data and figures of sky distribution based on equatorial coordinate.
+The format of data is the numpy binary format.

 MASS/SFR_D30_1.83deg.txt